Exhibitions

 Diving and pearling

 A small area inside the Port Building is set aside to tell the story of the pearling industry in North Queensland, featuring a diving suit, diving hard hat and dive pump.
-This exhibition is still under further development.

 Bay Rock Lighthouse